A PARENTS GUIDE TO OUR SCHOOL

 What support will there be for my young person’s overall well-being?

-The multi-disciplinary Pastoral team, chaired by the Headteacher, meets weekly to discuss pastoral issues across the school and this includes representation from the therapy team in school.
+The multi-disciplinary Behaviour Support team, chaired by the Headteacher, meets regularly to discuss pastoral/behaviour issues across the school and this includes representation from the therapy team in school.

-We offer access to a number of interventions including inclusion groups that focus on reducing anxiety and promoting positive self-esteem and body image, these specialist sessions are planned and led by our therapy team.
+We offer access to a number of interventions that focus on reducing anxiety and promoting positive self-esteem and body image, these specialist sessions are planned and led by our therapy team.
 We also work closely with Derbyshire Police around issues of sexual exploitation, staying safe, appropriate use of the internet and anti bullying.
-Family support sessions are also run by the therapy team where pupils and family members are provided with the opportunity to work through specific issues and difficulties in a controlled and safe, professionally managed environment.

 We encourage pupils to use their student voice to raise any concerns or issues that they have through the School Council which meets regularly and brings any issues to the fore.
 Pupils are also involved in planning for their individual targets through IEPs, Annual Reviews and in selecting their individual learning targets.

-The primary aim of the curriculum that is offered at Longdon Park is to maximise the personal development and well being of each individual, to become Successful Learners, Con dent Individuals and Responsible Citizens with a fundamental understanding of British values including democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.
+The primary aim of the curriculum that is offered at Longdon Park is to maximise the personal development and well being of each individual, to become Successful Learners, Confident Individuals and Responsible Citizens with a fundamental understanding of British values including democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.
 The 2 areas of Education and Therapy work together in supporting the individual needs and well being of each pupil.
 Personal and social development is at the centre of a therapeutic community in all settings.
 In all that the school offers the key is to provide for the support and challenge that meet individual interests and aspirations.
-In terms of delivery, the key features of personal and social development are covered in the Key Stage 2 curriculum through elements of the SEAL programme and through the Social Communication lessons.
-In the Key Stage 3 curriculum through both timetabled Citizenship and the Social Communication lessons and in the Key Stage 4 curriculum through the ASDAN Wider Key Skills programmes, timetabled Citizenship lessons and timetabled Sex and Relationship Education lessons to reflect statutory requirements of the new National Curriculum with a clear focus on the development of Life Skills.
+In terms of delivery, the key features of personal and social development are covered in the Key Stage 2 curriculum through Social Communication lessons.
+In the Key Stage 3 curriculum through both timetabled Citizenship and the Social Communication lessons and in the Key Stage 4 curriculum through the ASDAN Wider Key Skills programmes, timetabled Citizenship lessons and timetabled PSHE/Sex and Relationship Education lessons to reflect statutory requirements of the new National Curriculum with a clear focus on the development of Life Skills.
 The School strives to ensure that young people leave equipped with the knowledge, understanding, skills and attitudes to cope with life in the wider world.
 In particular to establish positive relationships, meet the demands of employers and to be able to live safe and healthy lifestyles.
 Delivery of the Core 14 – 19 Curriculum provides for student personal development through, ASDAN Wider Key Skills, an accredited PSD programme (WJEC), Careers Education and Guidance and a Tutor support programme.
-These planned tutorials take place on a Tuesday and Thursday morning and include input from all staff who work alongside the pupils.

 What specialist services and expertise are available at or accessed by the school?